unicode-org/icu4x/docs/process/data_versioning.md

     3. Use the Default impl for the new data struct

 In addition, new data structs should only be added in minor releases, not patch releases.

+*Note:* It is always valid to generate data for a specific version of ICU4X if backwards compatibility is not needed in a particular environment.

 #### Data File Visualization